Krishna-Kudre/DAA-Practicals/README.md

 Conclusion:
 Binary Search is much faster than Linear Search for sorted data.
 Linear Search is easy to use but slower for large datasets.

+**Practical 3.
+Implementation and Time Analysis of Max Heap Sorting Algorithm** Summary

+Max Heap Sort is a comparison-based sorting algorithm that uses a Max Heap data structure.
+It first builds a max heap from the input array and then repeatedly swaps the largest element (root) with the last element, reducing the heap size each time until the array is completely sorted.
+It has a time complexity of O(n log n) in the best, average, and worst cases.

+Conclusion

+Heap Sort is an efficient and reliable sorting algorithm with a guaranteed O(n log n) time complexity.
+It sorts the array in place without requiring extra memory, making it suitable for large datasets.
+Although it is generally slower than Quick Sort in practice, its consistent performance makes it a good choice when predictable execution time is important.